Twin River Bridges (Chongqing)

 The Dongshuimen Bridge (东水门大桥 (Dōngshuǐmén dàqiáo)) and the Qiansimen Bridge (千厮门大桥 (Qiānsīmén dàqiáo)), known collectively as the Twin River Bridges, are a pair of bridges that form a road and rail connection in Chongqing, China.
 Consisting of two cable-stayed bridges and a tunnel across the Yuzhong peninsula where the heart of Chongqing's commercial & financial district Jiefangbei CBD is located, the connection opened in 2014.

 Planning

 Planning for the Twin River Bridges dates to 1947, when the alignment of the connection appeared in planning documents for Chongqing.
 Right of way for planned connection has been preserved since then.
 The plan for the crossings has always included transit rail.

 By the time design of the Twin River Bridges began in 2008, it had been determined that the bridges could not be identical.
-Crossing of the Yangtze on the south side of the Yuzhong peninsula would require a longer main span and allow for two tower in the water.
-A deep shipping channel in the Jialing River would not allow a second tower.
+Crossing of the Yangtze on the south side of the Yuzhong peninsula would require a longer main span and allow for two towers in the water.
+A deep shipping channel in the Jialing River would not allow for a second tower.
 The plan called for a double deck design with four vehicular lanes and pedestrian walkways on the top and two rail tracks beneath.